Hi all! I’m Riddhi and I’ve just joined the MND Association as a ‘Research Information Co-ordinator’ in the Research Development Team 😊

 Aside from my degree, I have volunteered as a STEM (Science, Technology, Engineering and Mathematics) outreach ambassador which aims to inspire young people to consider a higher education in these disciplines.
 This involved going to regional events and presenting exciting science experiments (such as extracting DNA from a strawberry – using only household items!) to help bring STEM subjects to life and demonstrate their value.
 Seeing the enthusiasm of the children and realising the impact that it will make on the future generation, such as more science-based careers, made the experience more enjoyable and rewarding.
 This experience relays to the work that the MND Association does to encourage the continuation of research on the disease.

-As well as through this blog, my role will include presenting at branch meetings, conferences, and reporting from the International Symposium on ALS/MND.
-I hope I can continue to engage people with science and communicate updates in MND research in a way that everyone can understand.
+As well as through this blog, my role will include attending and and reporting from conferences such as the International Symposium on ALS/MND.
+I hope I can continue to engage people with science and communicate updates in MND research in a way that is interesting and understandable.

-With the continuous development of new technologies and scientific discoveries, it’s an exciting time to reach a breakthrough in MND and I am privileged to play a small part in this.
-I hope that you will enjoy my articles and updates.
+With the continuous development of new technologies and scientific discoveries, it’s an exciting time to reach a breakthrough in MND.
+I am privileged to play a small part in the MND community and I hope that you will enjoy my articles and updates.
 Please do feel free to leave comments to ask me questions, or email me and my team at email@example.com.

 To read more about my Master’s project and some of the struggles that I faced (as unfortunately scientific research isn’t as straight forward as we could hope):